 6. Education and trainings

-To decide what format you should use in designing your application document may sound easy but it can be truly an exhausting task.
-Here is an overview about each resume format structure that might help you.
+Deciding what format you should use in designing your application document may sound easy but it can be truly an exhausting task.
+Here is an overview of each resume format structure that might help you.

-• You have no gaps in employment and have progressive career path.
+- Have no gaps in employment and have a progressive career path.

 Information in this format is organized by skill sets.
 Employment history is de-emphasized instead because its focus is on the individual’s skills, accomplishments, and qualifications.

-because they believe that it is utilized to hide deficiency in career history.
+because they believe that job seekers use it to hide deficiency in career history.

-• This format is also appropriate for people whose education and work experience do not match with career objective.
+- This format is also appropriate for people whose education and work experience do not match with a career objective.

-• Consider this format if you have steady and progressive career history.
+- Consider this format if you have a steady and progressive career history.

 In this format, skills that are relevant to the position you are applying for are listed first to demonstrate your analytical ability, as well as job skills.

-This is best suited for applicants whose skills are more impressive than their job titles or job experience.
+This format best suit applicants whose skills are more impressive than their job titles or job experience.

-Choosing what type of job resume format you are going to use for your job search is as important as the content.
+Choosing what type of job resume format you are going to use for your job search is as important as the type and content.
 Therefore, applicants should give priorities to both of these factors.